 Other regions could benefit from integrating Cape May’s example.
 A few Asian countries are home to other subspecies of horseshoe crab; Carcinoscorpius rotundicauda, Tachypleus tridentatus and Tachypleus gigas are the most predominant in these areas.
 They exist here, but, their populations are being threatened by overharvesting as well.
 Developing partnership programs and inviting decision-makers to Cape May could provide an opportunity to help sustain this ancient species and other species that depend on them.

 Continuing to promote birding tourism and the bay would be a great way one could further strengthen the bond that links them.
 It all starts there.
-The bigger the audience, the more travelers will come.
+The bigger the audience, the more travellers will come.
 This will encourage the county and businesses to put their recourses toward conservation.

 Between, summer programs, tours, and fundraising events, night walks, bonfires, and weekend-long sporting events, Cape May County has made use of its local, unique, bayside beaches.
 Documentaries have been made about the importance of conserving the area; Birds of May and books have been written.